contactshobhit/wiser-production-support/README.md

 ## 🎯 Overview

-The Wiser Genzeon Production Support application is designed for production support teams to monitor and manage the complex prior authorization workflow.
+The Production Support application is designed for production support teams to monitor and manage the complex prior authorization workflow.
 It integrates with multiple healthcare APIs and provides a unified interface for tracking packets through various stages of the authorization process.

 ### Key Audiences